Cleaning up the Mess: Re-Evaluating the Real-System Modeling Accuracy of Ramulator 2.0: Evaluation of DAMOV in the Mess Paper

-\hluo{We find that the \omtwo{Mess} paper uses two statistics from zsim to calculate the average memory latency for DAMOV, \texttt{latGETnl} (i.e., the accumulative latency) and \texttt{mGETs} (i.e., the number of GET requests) from the L1-D cache.\footnote{From lines 162-163 in \textttbreak{Mess-benchmark/CPU/Simulators/Execution-driven/ZSim/ramulator/processing/calculator.py}} These are \emph{not} the correct statistics to compute the memory latency for DAMOV because the bound-weave simulation methodology of zsim~\cite{zsim} 1) only updates \texttt{latGETnl} with constant latencies (i.e., contention-free latency) throughout the memory hierarchy during the bound phase, and 2) only updates the \emph{core clock cycle} (instead of \texttt{latGETnl}) with the actual simulated DRAM latency from Ramulator during the weave phase.
-In other words, the \texttt{latGETnl} statistics from zsim does \emph{not} \omtwo{include} any actual DRAM latency simulated by Ramulator, but only \omtwo{includes} the \emph{constant} contention-free latenc\omtwo{y}.}
+\rcomment{D1} \hluo{We find that the \omtwo{Mess} paper uses two statistics from ZSim to calculate the average memory latency for DAMOV, \texttt{latGETnl} (i.e., the accumulative latency) and \texttt{mGETs} (i.e., the number of GET requests) from the L1-D cache.\footnote{From lines 162-163 in \textttbreak{Mess-benchmark/CPU/Simulators/Execution-driven/ZSim/ramulator/processing/calculator.py}} These are \emph{not} the correct statistics to compute the memory latency for DAMOV because the bound-weave simulation methodology of ZSim~\cite{zsim} 1) only updates \texttt{latGETnl} with constant latencies (i.e., contention-free latency) throughout the memory hierarchy during the bound phase, and 2) only updates the \emph{core clock cycle} (instead of \texttt{latGETnl}) with the actual simulated DRAM latency from Ramulator during the weave phase.
+In other words, the \texttt{latGETnl} statistics from ZSim does \emph{not} \omtwo{include} any actual DRAM latency simulated by Ramulator, but only \omtwo{includes} the \emph{constant} contention-free latenc\omtwo{y}.}

 \hluo{We find that the average memory latency for DAMOV as the \omtwo{Mess} paper measures (i.e., \texttt{latGETnl} / \texttt{mGETs}) is about 48 cycles.
-This matches closely with the accumulative contention-free latency from L1-D to the memory controller of 52 cycles (i.e., about 25ns for 2.1GHz CPU frequency) based on the zsim configuration\footnote{From \textttbreak{Mess-benchmark/CPU/Simulators/Execution-driven/ZSim/ramulator/sb.cfg}} of the \omtwo{Mess} paper~\cite{mess}.}
+This matches closely with the accumulative contention-free latency from L1-D to the memory controller of 52 cycles (i.e., about 25ns for 2.1GHz CPU frequency) based on the ZSim configuration\footnote{From \textttbreak{Mess-benchmark/CPU/Simulators/Execution-driven/ZSim/ramulator/sb.cfg}} of the \omtwo{Mess} paper~\cite{mess}.}

 \hluo{The DRAM performance metrics should come from Ramulator statistics output itself.
-Unfortunately, \emph{all} the Ramulator statistics output\footnote{E.g., \textttbreak{Mess-benchmark/CPU/Simulators/Execution-driven/ZSim/ramulator/measuring/bw-lat/measurment_100_0/bwLatCurves.ramulator.stats}} in the \omtwo{Mess} artifact are \emph{empty}.} \omcr{We therefore believe that the results in the \omtwo{Mess} paper for DAMOV are reflecting incorrect statistics due to simulator usage error.
-We \omtwo{suggest that} the \omtwo{researchers} carefully use, \omtwo{understand,} and configure simulators before claiming strongly that the simulators they use are inaccurate.}
+Unfortunately, \emph{all} the Ramulator statistics output\footnote{E.g., \textttbreak{Mess-benchmark/CPU/Simulators/Execution-driven/ZSim/ramulator/measuring/bw-lat/measurment_100_0/bwLatCurves.ramulator.stats}} in the \omtwo{Mess} artifact are \emph{empty}.} \omcr{We therefore believe that the results in the \omtwo{Mess} paper for DAMOV are reflecting incorrect statistics due to simulator usage error. } \shepherd{Our findings demonstrate the need to 1) carefully configure, understand, and use simulators, and 2) validate findings before making strong claims about the accuracy of the simulators.}\scomment{16}{}